saitctf/CTFd-ChallengeMapTheme/README.md

 }
 ```

-### State Assignment
+### Province/Territory Assignment

-To assign challenges to specific states, add state tags to your challenges:
+To assign challenges to specific provinces/territories, add province tags to your challenges:
+- Tag: "BC" → Challenge appears on British Columbia
-- Tag: "CA" → Challenge appears on California
+- Tag: "ON" → Challenge appears on Ontario
-- Tag: "NY" → Challenge appears on New York
+- Tag: "QC" → Challenge appears on Quebec
-- Tag: "TX" → Challenge appears on Texas
+- Tag: "AB" → Challenge appears on Alberta

 ## Technical Details